-Escaping the summer crowds in Europe is easy: avoid summer and travel off-season or if you must travel in summer go off the beaten track.
-Too late?
-In Europe now or heading there?
-These are our tips to surviving Europe’s peak summer tourist season and the sweltering heat and crowds that come with it.
+Escaping the summer crowds in Europe is easy: avoid summer travel, school holidays and weekends and travel off-season or mid-week instead.
+If you must travel in summer, go off the beaten track, hire a car and do a road trip or settle into a holiday house or apartment in a lesser visited destination.
+These are our tips to surviving Europe’s peak summer tourist season and the sweltering heat and heaving crowds that go with it.

-August is the peak period of the busy European summer tourist season, which starts mid to end of June and continues until the end of this month, when not only is the rest of the world descending upon the continent but most Europeans are also taking their annual holidays.
+Before the pandemic, July-August had long been the peak period of the busy European summer tourist season, which starts end of June and continues until the end of August, when not only is the rest of the world descending upon the continent, but most Europeans are also taking their annual holidays.

-Added to the pain of dealing with never-ending lines, heaving throngs filling museums and art galleries, and masses of people crowding cobblestone lanes and pebbly beaches, is the scorching heat.
-August is always sizzling but Europe is currently in the grips of a deadly heatwave with Spain and Portugal set to break Europe’s all-time temperature record of 48C (118.4F).
-It’s so hot in Europe that mountains are melting (Sweden’s highest peak lost 4 metres of ice from its peak), rivers drying up, fish are suffocating, toxic algae is invading beaches (in the Baltic swimming is off limits in Sweden, Lithuania and Poland), zoo animals are being fed frozen food, dogs are being fitted with shoes to protect their paws, and police water cannons are being used to water public parks.
-Stay cool, people.
+Added to the pain of dealing with never-ending lines, throngs filling museums and art galleries, and masses of people crowding cobblestone lanes and pebbly beaches, is the scorching summer heat.
+When I first wrote this guide to escaping Europe’s summer crowds, Europe was in the grips of a record-high heatwave that saw soldiers battling wildfires, villages evacuated, and schools shut.
+July and August are always sizzling in Europe.

+In 2018 a deadly heatwave in Spain and Portugal broke Europe’s all-time temperature record of 48°C (118.4°F).
+It was so hot in Europe that mountains were melting (Sweden’s highest peak lost 4 metres of ice from its peak), rivers dried up, fish suffocated, toxic algae invaded beaches (in the Baltic, swimming was off limits in Sweden, Lithuania and Poland for a while), zoo animals were being fed frozen food, dogs were being fitted with shoes to protect their paws, and police water cannons were used to water public parks.

-Before we shifted our base to Southeast Asia we spent 12 years travelling Europe, initially for summer holidays from our home in the UAE, when we’d spend two months each summer exploring two or three countries: Italy, Spain and Portugal one year, Turkey and Greece the next, Italy and Croatia after that, and so on.
-Bliss.
-Years later we travelled Europe writing guidebooks on Milan, Paris, Lisbon, Belgium, Amsterdam, Greece, Cyprus, and Italy.
-Ah, Italy.
+We spent 12 years travelling Europe before we settled in Southeast Asia, initially from our base in the UAE for annual summer holidays, when we’d spend two months exploring two or three countries: Italy, Spain and Portugal one year, Turkey and Greece the next, Italy and Croatia after that, France and northern Europe another year.
+It was bliss.
+Later we travelled Europe writing guidebooks on Milan, Paris, Lisbon, Belgium, Amsterdam, Greece, Cyprus, and Italy.
+Dream job, you bet.
 Deep, long sigh…

 But that was before over-tourism.
-European cities were busy and beaches were crowded, but not like now.
+European cities were busy and beaches were crowded, but not like they were before the pandemic.
 In 1990, Barcelona was visited by 1.7 million tourists, in 2017 it was 32 million, around 20 times the local population.
-Ten years ago Barcelona’s residents weren’t yet hanging banners from their balconies or scrawling messages on popular sights telling tourists to go home.
-Public spaces weren’t yet overwhelmed, old city centres hadn’t yet had their souls destroyed by 7-Elevens, Starbucks and Airbnb, and locals hadn’t yet been priced out of their own cities.
+On our first trip to Barcelona in 1999 residents weren’t yet hanging banners from their balconies or scrawling messages on popular sights telling tourists to go home.
+Public spaces weren’t yet overwhelmed with people.
+Old city centres hadn’t yet had their souls destroyed by 7-Elevens, Starbucks and Airbnb.
+And locals hadn’t yet been priced out of their own cities.

-It’s an altogether different Europe now, a Europe where tourists aren’t always welcome in some places, especially in summer – which, in addition to escaping the summer crowds, is a very good reason to get off the beaten track and visit places where you will be welcome, preferably at another less busy time of year.
+It was an altogether different Europe before the pandemic; a Europe where tourists weren’t always welcome in some places, especially in summer.
+That was reason enough for escaping the summer crowds in Europe, and a good reason to get off the beaten track in Europe and visit places where you will be welcome.

 Escaping the summer crowds in Europe is easy.
-Avoid summer and travel off-season or if you must travel in August, follow our tips to surviving Europe’s peak summer tourist season.
+If you can, avoid summer and travel off-season and if you can’t, and you must travel in July-August then follow our tips to surviving Europe’s peak summer tourist season, starting with the obvious…

 Escaping the Summer Crowds in Europe – How to Survive the Peak Summer Period

-My top tip to escaping the summer crowds in Europe will always be to avoid Europe in summer, especially in August, and travel during the shoulder seasons (April to June and September to October) or even off-season (November to March; 25 December to 1 January aside).
+My top tip to escaping the summer crowds in Europe will always be to avoid Europe in summer, especially in August, and travel during the shoulder seasons (April to June and September to October) or even off-season (November to March; Christmas to New Year aside, of course).
 We adore Europe during those periods and I’ll tell you why in another post.
-I understand this isn’t possible for everyone, especially if summer is the only time your employers allow you to take leave, or you have kids at school and you have no choice but to take off during school summer holidays.
+I understand that travelling to Europe outside of summer isn’t possible for everyone, especially if summer is the only time your employers allow you to take leave, or you have kids at school and you have no choice but to take off during school summer holidays.
 If that’s you, read on…

 August is beach month for locals as well as tourists, so while Europe’s star destinations of Paris, London, Barcelona, and Rome are busy year-round, more local cities, such as Madrid and Milan empty of tourists in August when residents de-camp to the beach.
-If you can handle the heat and the fact that the best restaurants will be closed, this is a fantastic time to experience some cities.
-Just be sure to do as the locals do and take things easy during the day and go out in the evening when the streets are livelier.
+If you can handle the heat and the fact that the very best restaurants will be closed, this is a fantastic time to experience the cities that locals leave for the seaside.
+Just be sure to do as the locals do: head out in the morning, take things easy during the hottest part of the day, linger over lunch, head back to the hotel for a long siesta, then go out in the evening when the temperatures drop and the streets are livelier.

-If you’re intent on escaping the summer crowds in Europe then avoid any weekend travel in Europe.
-Locals who are still working or who can’t afford to go away on holiday will travel to the beach on weekends.
-Book European train tickets well in advance, travel first class on trains if you can – there’s nothing more excruciating than standing for hours on an over-crowded train as you can’t get the seat you paid for – and travel mid-week.
+If you’re intent on escaping the summer crowds in Europe then avoid any weekend travel in Europe, especially to the beach.
+Locals who are still working or who can’t afford to go away on a summer holiday will travel on weekends, and more often than not, it will be to the beach they’ll be heading.
+Book European train tickets well in advance, travel first class on trains if you can – there’s nothing more excruciating than standing for hours on an over-crowded train as you can’t get the seat that you paid for – but even better, travel mid-week.